 Most people will agree that hip carrying is usually the safer, more comfortable carrying position over Forward Facing Out (FFO).
 As mentioned, in a hip carry, baby can see the world around them or can turn towards the wearer for comfort and guidance.
 Depending on the specific hip carry, carrying on the hip may offer some head and neck support should baby need it.
-A baby can be carried in a hip carry for as long as needed, or for as long as can be handled by baby and the weare, but baby must meet the physical milestones mentioned above
+A baby can be carried in a hip carry for as long as needed, or for as long as can be handled by baby and the wearer, but baby must meet the physical milestones mentioned above

 Carrying Forward Facing Out requires more upper-body strength by baby to sustain the FFO position as baby is no longer supported in a natural body position.
 The FFO position does not allow for the carrier to adequately support the neck or head of the baby so baby will require full head and neck control with upper, middle and sometimes lumbar spine strength to successfully be carried in this position.
 In the case of FFO, most educators recommend only carrying facing out for a maximum of 15 minutes.
-Carrying in this position shifts the centre of gravity as the weight of baby pulls the wearer forward and they will compensate by arching their back to offset the weight and position, which in turn can put a lot of strain on the wearer.
+Carrying in this position shifts the wearer’s centre of gravity as the weight of baby pulls the wearer forward and most wearers will compensate by arching their back to offset the weight and position, which in turn can put a lot of strain on the wearer.
 Many people persevere even when the carry becomes uncomfortable but this is not ideal in the long run.
 Repetitive stress on certain areas of the body may accentuate existing problems such as a weak core or pelvic floor after child birth, and could lead to long term problems for the wearer.
 Furthermore, there is some debate as to whether the FFO position is actually comfortable for baby.
 Forward Facing Out puts baby in a non-ergonomic position.
 Often their legs are dangling instead of knees raised above the hips.
 Baby moves away and pulls outward which means their spine is not relaxed and is often either forced straight or arched in this position.
 Wearing baby should be comfortable for both the baby and for the wearer in order for babywearing to be the most effective parenting tool.